A Gazetteer for the United States and Canada

-The quarter for the Fort McHenry National Monument and Historic Shrine (located at Baltimore, MD) will be issued in 2013.
-It will be the fourth coin issued in 2013 and the 19th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Fort McHenry National Monument and Historic Shrine (located at Baltimore, MD) was issued in 2013, the fourth coin issued in 2013 and the 19th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).
+The following quarters were issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).

 Other Roadside Stops ...